“In our changing world nothing changes more than geography.”

-Geography remains a stimulating, interesting and topical subject which any student with an awareness of the world around them should study.
-At Springwood we have a positive team of Geography teachers, who emphasis achievement and try to correct any problems constructively, showing the same commitment to students’ success as we hope they will show.
+At Springwood we have a positive team of experienced and specialist Geography teachers, who emphasis achievement and support constructively, showing the same commitment to students’ success as we hope they will show to their A Level.

 A minimum of grade 4 in Maths and English Lang plus at least 3 other GCSEs at grade 5.